 The final evening will begin with a boat tour of Siracusa’s porto grande followed by a banquet directly on the island.
 After the conference a 3 day Empedocles-themed post-conference tour will be offered.

 The conference registration fee of Euro 275 includes admission to all academic sessions, guided tour of Ortigia, welcome dinner, refreshment breaks, three catered lunches, guided visit to the archaeological site and museum, plus the boat trip and final banquet on Sunday.
 There is a reduced fee of Euro 250 for students, unemployed, or accompanying persons.
 The optional theater excursions cost euro 65-70 including ticket, tax, and private transportation from Ortigia.

 A variety of accommodations from B&B to 5 star hotels is available on the island of Ortigia, you can search directly on Booking.com.
-Exedra center will also be offering rooms in its Palazzo Borgia residence for the duration of the seminar and conference – details are be available on the registration form.
+The Exedra center is at via Landolina 5 (in Palazzo Francica Nava), just north of Piazza Duomo.
+Any lodging on the island of Ortigia is within walking distance.